If your child is sensitive to sounds, a speech therapist can be a great resource to address the underlying issue.

 Direct skills remediation targets multiple skills associated with auditory processing and aims to improve them.

-Some examples include training your child to perceive sounds over time or training to distinguish between different speech sounds that signal a difference in meaning.
+This may also involve training them to distinguish between different speech sounds that signal a difference in meaning.

 In English, this could be learning to distinguish ‘b’ and ‘p’.